muety/telepush/inlets/README.md

 For each inlet, you will write a [Go template](https://pkg.go.dev/text/template) to define the resulting Telegram message's text.
 Inside the template, you'll have access to `.Message`, containing the incoming requests' body payload (as plain text or a nested map in case of JSON content).

-Whenever adding or updating an inlet, you will have to restart Telepush (however, see [#61](https://github.com/muety/telepush/issues/61)).
+Whenever adding or updating an inlet, Telepush will automatically reload its config.

 ---